API & Addons¶

 Download and installation¶

-Download it here (v1.3) and install the toolbox via double-click.
+Download it from GitHub here and install the toolbox via double click.
 You can then activate it by clicking the Valispace Toolbox Icon in your Apps Ribbon inside Matlab.

 The Matlab plugin is tested with Matlab version R2017a.

 The satsearch integration enables you to populate your Valispace environment with subsystems and components from the satsearch database.